 Should you wait for Tesla solar panels?

-The real question, now that the first glimpses of Tesla’s new solar panels have been revealed to the public, is whether you should wait for them to hit the market before going solar.
+The real question, now that the first glimpses of Tesla’s new solar panels have been revealed to the public, is whether you should try to get a quote for them for your solar installation.

 First and foremost, no homeowner should make a final decision on their solar purchase without comparing multiple offers from different solar installers.
 Use a website like the EnergySage Solar Marketplace to find qualified solar companies near you and get quotes to give you an idea of what solar costs in your area.

-If you’re a diehard Tesla fan willing to wait it out and pay a price premium, it may be worth waiting until the new Tesla solar panels eventually hit the market.
+If you’re a diehard Tesla fan willing to wait out possible production delays (for which Tesla has become notorious) and pay a price premium, it may be worth looking into the new Tesla solar panels.
 However, there are other companies that manufacture all-black panels today, including Panasonic, the very company that’s producing Tesla’s solar panels.
 When you join EnergySage, simply request quotes that include all-black solar panels so that you understand how much of a price premium you’ll actually pay, and how that impacts your long-term solar savings.
 You can even request all-black Panasonic solar panels when you join the EnergySage Solar Marketplace today.